tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 9. Are there any Oracle features required by WWI for which SQL Server has no equivalent?

-10. Do we need to tell all our vendors that we're changing databases so their integrations work?
+10. Do we need to tell all our vendors that we're changing databases, so their integrations work?

-11. What will stop us from upgrading our data warehouse to Azure SQL Database or SQL Server 2017 Enterprise?
+11. What might prevent us from upgrading our data warehouse to Azure SQL Database or SQL Server 2017 Enterprise?

 12. When we upgrade the data warehouse, how will we keep all our connected dependencies updated?

 13. What will happen with SSIS, SSRS, and SQL Server Analysis Services (SSAS)?

-14. How will security and SQL Agent Jobs migrate over?
+14. How will security and SQL Agent Jobs be migrated?

 ### Infographic for common scenarios